fchastanet/my-documents/HowTo/HowTo-Write-Bash-Scripts/00-Basic-BestPractices.md

 > Exit immediately command returns a non-zero status.

-This mode is a best practice because every non controlled command failure will stop your program.
-But sometimes you need or expect a command to fail
+I was considering this as a best practice because every non controlled command failure will stop your program.
+But actually

+- sometimes you need or expect a command to fail

 **Eg1**: delete a folder that actually doesn't exists.
 Use `|| true` to ignore the error.